Hints and rules for crew and guests on a boat. |

 Stuff Guests Should Bring

-- Proper clothing (including non-marking sneakers,
+- Proper clothing (including non-marking sneakers, sunscreen, hat, sunglasses, old sneakers/sandals for walking on coral).

 - Medicines or special food they need.